How to Recycle, Repurpose or Dispose of Sealed Air Packaging Products

 - How do I recycle SEALED AIR® brand polyethylene foam?

 Our polyethylene foams are classified as #4 low-density PE (LDPE) material and can be recycled only in LDPE recycling systems.
 Check your local recycling program for specific regulations.
-PE foams can also be returned to one of our Sealed Air product return locations so long as the material is free of tape, labels or any foreign materials.
+PE foams can also be returned to one of these Sealed Air product return locations so long as the material is free of tape, labels or any foreign materials.
 In countries like Germany, where laws mandate collection and recycling of used packaging, SEALED AIR brand PE foam fits within the established infrastructure.

 Learn about SEALED AIR brand EcoPure foam, sustainable packaging made from plant-based resin.